-Adjudication for the Façade Conservation & Enhancement Incentive and the Heritage Conservation Incentive take place twice annually in Spring and Fall.
-Deadlines for applications will be posted to the City of Saskatoon webpage.
-Following your revoked.
-Reasonable changes to either the design or finish level of your project should be brought to the attention of the Façade Grant Program Coordinator as soon as possible.
+- Reasonable changes to either the design or finish level of your project should be brought to the attention of the Façade Grant Program Coordinator as soon as possible.
 If the changes are appropriate and remain in line with the overall quality and purpose of your project your grant status may remain valid.
-This will be determined at the discretion of the Committee upon receiving and reviewing the changes you have proposed.
-Any changes must be submitted before construction on them begins, if changes are made to the design of the project without contacting the Program Coordinator the grant will be void.
+This will be determined at the discretion of the Committee upon receiving and reviewing the changes you have proposed. - Any changes should be submitted before construction on them begins, if changes are made to the design of the project without contacting the Program Coordinator the grant could be voided.